-Rockstar has sold nearly 110 million copies of GTA 5, which makes a sequel very likely.
-Red Dead Redemption 2 was released on consoles late 2018 (we're still hoping for it to arrive on PC).
-Given that Rockstar's recent blockbuster games tend to land four-to-five years apart, that puts a GTA 6 release date at 2022/2023, assuming GTA 6 is the next project and not Bully 2 or Rockstar Table Tennis 2.
+Rockstar has sold nearly 110 million copies of GTA 5, so a follow up seems inevitable.
+With Red Dead Redemption 2 coming to PC, we're looking ahead to Rockstar's next move, which will surely be GTA 6.
+Given that Rockstar's recent blockbuster games tend to land four-to-five years apart, that puts a GTA 6 release date at 2022/2023, assuming GTA 6 is the next project and not Rockstar Table Tennis 2.

 That will be well into the next console generation, so chances are Rockstar is developing their next big game for powerful future tech.
 At the moment there are very few specifics out there, but the Housers and other Rockstar devs have spoken in roundabout terms about the GTA series generally—maybe we can tease out a few clues.

 It seems that the game definitely exists in some form.
 Recently GTA 6 was listed on an artist's resume working out of India.
 Rockstar has acquired another large studio in India from struggling Starbreeze, which suggests that Rockstar is staffing up on art resources for its next big game.
 A seemingly official in-game announcement saying that GTA 6 was due out in 2019 turned out to be fake, however.

 Beyond a release date the most important thing we want to know is where (and when) GTA 6 will be set.
 Everything flows from Rockster's choice of city and decade.
 GTA 5's return to Los Angeles sets us up for a return to Vice City.
 In an interview with Develop in 2013, president of Rockstar North Leslie Benzies referred again to Rockstar's trifecta of preferred GTA cities